thevahidal/wagtailmenus/docs/source/advanced_topics/hooks.rst

         |   └── Events
         └── Contact us

-    If the current page was 'Article one', 'News & events' would be the section root page.
-Or, if the the current page was 'Vacancy one', it would be 'Careers'.
+    if the current page was 'Vacancy one', the section root page would be 'Careers'.
+Or, if the current page was 'Article one', the section root page would be  'News & events'.

 ``use_specific``
     An integer value indicating the preferred policy for using ``PageQuerySet.specific()`` and ``Page.specific`` in rendering the current menu.
 For more information see: :ref:`specific_pages`.